microsoft/pxt-arcade/docs/tutorials/wakanda-forever.md

 ---

 Now you have a game that helps Shuri, Riri, and Oyoke defeat Namor!
-Now, give it a try.
+Go ahead and give it a try.

 Click **Done** if you're ready to publish your game and share with friends.